 The MSCI Risk Weighted Indices use a simple but effective and transparent process to provide passive exposure to the investable market index equity opportunity set but with lower risk than traditional cap weighted indices.
 Each MSCI Risk Weighted index reweights all the constituents of a cap weighted MSCI parent index so that stocks with lower historical return variance are given higher index weights.
 By emphasizing low volatility stocks in this way, the MSCI Risk Weighted Indices have historically produced higher return and lower realized volatility compared to their respective parent MSCI indices, while maintaining reasonable liquidity and capacity.
+In general, MSCI Risk Weighted Indices tend to have a bias towards stocks with lower size and lower risk.
+As a result, MSCI Risk Weighted Indices provide negative exposure to two underlying systematic factors, the size factor and the volatility factor.
 The main potential benefits of the MSCI Risk Weighted Indices include:

-- Simple and transparent methodology to achieve lower risk - Exposure to the entire investable market index universe, no stock selection bias - Attractive absolute and risk adjusted historical performance - Defensive characteristics, outperformance during recent crises - Low concentration risk
+- Simple and transparent methodology to achieve lower risk - Exposure to the entire investable market index universe, no stock selection bias - Attractive absolute and risk adjusted historical performance - Defensive characteristics, outperformance during recent crises - Low concentration risk - Moderate index turnover